Good Is Good

 "Good Is Good" is a song by American singer-songwriter Sheryl Crow, and is featured on her 2005 album, Wildflower.
 It was released as the first single from the album.
-The single was not commercially successful on the Billboard Hot 100, peaking at No. 64 and staying there for two weeks.
-The song succeeded in Canada, reaching the Top 20 in Airplay Charts and becoming an AC hit.
+The single reached No. 64 on the Billboard Hot 100, becoming her first lead single to miss the Top 20 since her debut album.
+The song was a radio hit, becoming her seventh and most recent No. 1 on the Adult Alternative Airplay chart, staying there for a singular week.

 In December 2005, Crow was nominated for a Best Female Pop Vocal Performance Grammy Award for the song, but lost to Kelly Clarkson's "Since U Been Gone".

 Music video

 The video for "Good Is Good" follows the same concept of art found in the cover of the album and the single, with the singer interacting with images similar to surrealist drawings in movement.
 At the end of the video there's a scene which was used as the cover of Wildflower.